junxit/us-congress-bills-115/bill.md

   - **(2)** *Requirements* The Secretary shall ensure that each Veterans Justice Outreach Specialist employed under paragraph (1)—
     - **(A)** serves, either exclusively or in addition to other duties, as part of a justice team in a veterans treatment court or other veteran-focused court; and
     - **(B)** otherwise meets Department hiring guidelines for Veterans Justice Outreach Specialists.
-  - **(3)** *Supplement not supplant* The Secretary shall ensure that the total number of Veterans Justice Outreach Specialists employed by the Department is not less than the sum of—
-    - **(A)** the total number of Veterans Justice Outreach Specialists that were employed by the Department on the day before the date of the enactment of this Act; and
-    - **(B)** the number of Veterans Justice Outreach Specialists set forth in paragraph (1).
 - **(b)** *Eligible Department of Veterans Affairs medical centers* For purposes of this section, an eligible Department of Veterans Affairs medical center is any Department of Veterans Affairs medical center that—
   - **(1)** complies with all Department guidelines and regulations for placement of a Veterans Justice Outreach Specialist;
   - **(2)** works within a local criminal justice system with justice-involved veterans;